enkidevs/curriculum/lua/roblox-studio/tweening-service-ii/easing-style.md

 ---

 ## Revision
-When creating the movement for a simple moving platform, the easing style used should be ???
+When creating the movement for a simple moving platform, the easing style used should be... ???

 - `Enum.EasingStyle.Linear`
 - `Enum.EasingStyle.Exponential`